davestephens/ansible-nas/docs/installation.md

 7. Install the dependent roles: `ansible-galaxy install -r requirements.yml` (you might need `sudo` to install Ansible roles).

 8. Run the playbook - something like `ansible-playbook -i inventories/my-ansible-nas/inventory nas.yml -b -K` should do you nicely.

+## Note about targeting arm64 architectures

+The Ansible NAS project was initially created assuming that it would be deployed on machines with an x86_64 architecture, for which all applications work correctly.

+Recent changes made possible to deploy this project on arm64 architectures (tested on a Raspberry Pi 4b), and all the tested applications ran without issues.
+With this in mind, each docker application needs to explicitly support both architectures in order to run correctly, and we cannot ensure this on a per-application basis.
+[Here](https://docs.docker.com/desktop/multi-arch/) you can find more information on the subject.